Taboo (Koda Kumi song): Commercial performance

 In Japan, "Taboo" debuted at number one on the Japanese Oricon Daily Chart with an estimated 24,000 units sold on its first day; it then reached number one on the weekly Oricon Singles Chart with over 65,569 units sold.
-"Taboo" became Koda's fifth number single, and her first number single since her 2007 single "Freaky".
+"Taboo" became Koda's fifth number one single, and her first number one single since her 2007 single "Freaky".
 "Taboo" also became Koda's lowest-selling number one single, but was surpassed by her following single "Stay with Me" with 66,000 units.
 "Taboo" lasted thirteen weeks in the chart, and sold nearly 90,000 units.
 "Taboo" was certified gold by the Recording Industry Association of Japan (RIAJ) for physical shipments of 100,000 units.
 "Taboo" charted at number seven on the Billboard Japan Hot 100 chart, and peaked at number two.
 "Taboo" was certified platinum by the Recording Industry Association of Japan (RIAJ) for digital shipments of 250,000 units.

 Music video

 The accompanying music video for "Taboo" was directed by Takashi Tadokoro.
 The video opens with Koda's name and the song title superimposed on a dining table.
 It shows several guests inside a mansion dancing and drinking at the table, and then shows Koda singing in a maid outfit.
-Small inter cut scenes features Koda kissing two woman; one on the cheek, and one on the lips.
+Small inter cut scenes features Koda kissing two women; one on the cheek, and one on the lips.
 This emphasizes the homosexual themes that Koda explained to World Journal and Oricon.
 Koda starts to sing in a living room, surrounded by several guests.
 She walks into a bathroom, and her maid outfit transforms into a small black jumpsuit, similar to the look from the CD cover sleeve of "Taboo".
 Several guests appear in the bathroom dancing and grinding each other, occasionally touching Koda until she runs away.

 The second chorus has Koda walking into a small room, transforming her black jumpsuit into a cadet uniform.
 Koda becomes seduced by two women on the couch, and inter cut scenes feature Koda and the women dance to the song.
 As Koda is about to kiss one of the woman, a man see her and walks out of the room.
 Koda goes to find him, only to see him seducing a man in a small room.
 Smiling, Koda returns to the dining room in her maids outfit and accompanies the guests.
 The final chorus features Koda dancing in the dining room with the guests.
 The final scenes feature guests in the bathroom dancing, and Koda sitting down on a toilet.

 An alternative version, under the title "Another Video", was directed by Tadokoro.
 This version features longer scenes of Koda in the bathroom and her dancing.
 This version was included on the DVD version of "Taboo".
 The original video has been included on the DVD version of Trick, released in Japan and China.
 The music video was also included on the DVD version of Koda's greatest hits album, Best: Third Universe.